1. background(n = noun.attribute) - a person's social heritage: previous experience or training; "he is a lawyer with a sports background"

 4. background(n = noun.event) background signal - extraneous signals that can be confused with the phenomenon to be observed or measured; "they got a bad connection and could hardly hear one another over the background signals"

-5. background(n = noun.event) Array - relatively unimportant or inconspicuous accompanying situation; "when the rain came he could hear the sound of thunder in the background"
+5. background(n = noun.event) - relatively unimportant or inconspicuous accompanying situation; "when the rain came he could hear the sound of thunder in the background"

 Derived form verb background1